 An updated College Directory will be available soon for viewing.
 Until then, contact the Switchboard at 251-580-2100 for information.

 Faulkner State Community College is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools to award associate in arts, science, and applied science degrees.
 Contact the Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097 or call 404-697-4500 for questions about the accreditation of Faulkner State Community College.
 Information regarding accreditations is included in the annual College Catalog.
-For a full listing of accrediting entities for the College, refer to page 2 of the 2010-2011 College Catalog.
+For a full listing of accrediting entities for the College, refer to this page.

 Copyright Infringement Policies

 Information about the College’s policy related to the use of copyrighted material, including peer-to-peer file sharing, may be found under the System Network Policy heading as outlined in the annual College Catalog.
-A detailed outline of this policy and sanctions that may be imposed for violations can be found on page 50 of the 2010-2011 College Catalog.
+A detailed outline of this policy and sanctions that may be imposed for violations can be found on here.
 Students and others are also reminded that copyright infringement is a federal offense punishable by law.